Broad consortium of European Regions

 - Sardex (Sardinia) with an experienced team and a large network of SMEs using Cyclos software.
 Sardex developed an approach for Italian regions that could easily include the Impact Multiplier.
 A blockchain has been added to Cyclos in order to obtain more knowledge on the local circulation of the funding of the governments.

 - The Barcelona region has a long-standing interest to test new ways of improving the local economy and showed interest in joining the consortium.

-- Cles and Liverpool are introducing the Preston-buy-local model in the Liverpool region.
-That approach starts with big local institutions that commit themselves to make an effort to use local suppliers where possible.
-The Impact Multiplier can increase the impact of this approach.
+- Cles and Liverpool are introducing the Preston model in the Liverpool region, in which big local institutions make an effort to use local suppliers where possible.
+The Impact Multiplier fits this approach perfectly.

-While cities and regions from the South and the West of Europe are connected to the Impact Multiplier, the consortium is still missing and welcomes regions from Scandinavian and Baltic countries, Eastern Europe, Ireland, and Scotland.
+The above regions and cities are from the South and the West of Europe.
+The partnership still misses and welcomes regions from Scandinavian and Baltic countries, Eastern Europe, Ireland, and Scotland.